Grace Brooker

 Grace Brooker (born 20 June 1999) is a New Zealand rugby union player and Australian rules footballer.
-She plays for in the AFL Women's (AFLW).
 In rugby, she made her test debut for New Zealand in 2019.
 She has also played for Matatū in the Super Rugby Aupiki competition and represented Canterbury.
+In Australian rules football, she has played for in the AFL Women's (AFLW).

 Personal life

 Brooker attended Christchurch Girls' High School and then graduated with a Bachelor of Sport Coaching in Physical Education from the University of Canterbury.

 Rugby career

 2019

 Brooker made her test debut for New Zealand against Australia on 17 August at Auckland.
 She scored two tries for the NZ Development XV at the Oceania Rugby Women's Championship in Fiji.

 2021

 In 2021, she was named in the Black Ferns touring squad to England and France.
 Brooker earned her first start in the second test match against England.
 She sustained a knee injury in the 24th minute and was replaced by Patricia Maliepo.
 She was ruled out of the tour after undergoing knee surgery.

 Brooker signed with Matatū for the inaugural season of Super Rugby Aupiki for 2022.
 However, her ongoing knee injury forced her to miss the competitions debut.